 From the menu bar select Connections -> Add a new connection -> select the Machine Data Source tab -> select the System DSN named QuickBooks Data -> Click OK.

+Please keep QuickBooks running, log into QuickBooks Company File as Admin.
 This will connect you to the current company file opened by QuickBooks.
-Please keep QuickBooks running, log into QuickBooks Company File as Admin.
-After you click OK if this is the first time this company file has been used by QODBC you will receive a popup from QuickBooks asking you to allow QODBC to run.
-Choose the Yes, Always option allow the Sensitive data option.
+After you click OK, if this is the first time QODBC has used this company file, you will receive a popup from QuickBooks asking you to allow QODBC to run.
+Choose the, Yes, Always option to allow the Sensitive data option.

 Running test query

-Now that you have successfully established a connection to your QuickBooks data, it's time to type in your desired SQL query, for example, you can use the default "SELECT * FROM Customer" or type in another table like stock by entering "SELECT * FROM ItemInventory" or stored procedure like "sp_report ProfitAndLossStandard".
-Click on the Query button and the requested query results will appear!
-In case you're wondering, the * in the select statement means all columns in that Table.
+Now that you have successfully established a connection to your QuickBooks data, it's time to type in your desired SQL query.
+Click on the Query button, and the requested query results will appear!
+For example, you can use the default "SELECT * FROM Customer" or type in another table like stock by entering "SELECT * FROM ItemInventory" or stored procedure like "sp_report ProfitAndLossStandard."
+If you're wondering, the * in the select statement means all columns in that table.

-Alternatively, click on the Tables button to see a list of all the available QuickBooks tables.
+Alternatively, click the Tables button to see a list of all the available QuickBooks tables.

-If you double-click a table name it will alter the SQL to be a SELECT * FROM that table.
+Double-clicking a table name will alter the SQL to be a SELECT * FROM that table.

-And when a query is displayed, if you right click on the column heading you can get information about the column including if it is updateable, insertable and size and so on.
+And when a query is displayed, if you right-click on the column heading, you can get information about the column, including if it is updateable, insertable, size, and so on.

-To disconnect, you can either select Connections -> Remove the connection or Click the Disconnect button.
+Select Connections -> Remove the connection or Click the Disconnect button to disconnect.